Privacy Notice - Alumni and Supporters

 Personal data is NEVER sold on to third parties.

 Alumni and Supporters: How long personal data is held by the University

 This information is additional to the information in Part 1 about Retention.

-The University considers its relationship with alumni, donors and other stakeholders to be life-long.
+DARO considers its relationship with alumni, donors and other stakeholders to be life-long.
 This means that we will maintain a stakeholder record for you until such time as you tell us that you no longer wish us to keep in touch.
-In this instance the University will delete the majority of your personal data it holds, but will maintain basic personal data to ensure that we do not inadvertently create a new record in the future.
+In this instance the University will delete the majority of your personal data it holds, but will maintain basic personal data to ensure that we do not inadvertently create a new or duplicated record in the future.